robb-j/nova-yaml/yaml.novaextension/README.md

 > To install the current stable version of Node, click the "Recommended for Most Users" button to begin the download.
 When that completes, double-click the **.pkg** installer to begin installation.

-## Permissions

-Yaml Extension requires these Nova permissions:

-- `network` Yaml Extension uses a network connection:
-  - to associate YAML files with json schemas
-  - to download individual json schemas to validate against
-  - to download the language server when you first install or subsequently update the extension.
-- `process` Yaml Extension runs these subprocess:
-  - to determine if Node.js is installed
-  - to install the language server with NPM
-  - to run the language server which provides most of the features
-- `filesystem` Yaml Extension needs to read and write files:
-  - to read in YAML files so they can be validated
-  - to write back to files when applying completions
-  - to install the language server in extension storage (`~/Library/Application Support/Nova/Extensions/robb-j.yaml`)

-> This information is based on my experience setting up the language server (which I didn't write).
-> If you find it is doing something not described above please [fill out an Issue](https://github.com/robb-j/nova-yaml/issues),
-> I want this information to be as correct and informative as possible.

 ## Usage

-Yaml Extension runs any time you open a local project with YAML files in it, automatically lints all open files, then reports errors and warnings in Nova's **Issues** sidebar and the editor gutter:
+Yaml Extension runs any time you open a local project with YAML files in it, it automatically lints all open files, then reports errors and warnings in Nova's **Issues** sidebar and the editor gutter:

 <img src="https://raw.githubusercontent.com/robb-j/nova-yaml/main/yaml.novaextension/Images/extension/validation.png" width="800" alt="Yaml Extension adds on-hover tooltips to Nova based on JSON schemas">